Abhiman Singh Basnet: Early life and family

 He was born on 1744 AD as third son of Basnyat nobleman Senapati Badabir Shivaram Singh Basnyat, who died in the battle of Sanga Chowk during Unification of Nepal on 1803 B.S.
 (1747 AD).
 He belonged to a Chhetri family.
-His father was of Shreepali Basnyat pedigree and his mother Surprabha was daughter of a Bagale Thapa nobleman.
+His father was of Khaptadi Basnyat pedigree and his mother Surprabha was daughter of a Bagale Thapa nobleman.

 Abhiman Singh had three brothers.
 His two elder brothers were Kazi Naahar Singh Basnyat and Kazi Kehar Singh Basnyat.
 His youngest brother, Kazi Dhokal Singh Basnyat, who became the governor of Kumaun, was the first owner of the present Narayanhity Palace.